Founders of Ingersoll

 The Town of Ingersoll

-At the south end of the Thames Street bridge, east side
+at the south end of the Thames River bridge

 Plaque Text